danrlyon/k8s_fundamentals/setup/index_centos.md

 kubectl get pods -n kube-system
 ```

-### Join nodes to cluster
+## Join nodes to cluster
-Log into each of the worker nodes and run the join command from `kubeadm init` master output.
+Log into each worked and perform the Docker install and the Kubernetes install.
+Once completed,
+run the join command from `kubeadm init` master output.
 ```
 sudo kubeadm join <command from kubeadm init output> --ignore-preflight-errors=all
 ```